Aryetis/Obenkyobo/Readme.md

 ## How to create my vocabulary sheets ?

-Each ****.oben file  in `Obenkyobo/vocab` is a Vocabulary sheet.<br/> (default ones are in french, I encourage you to write your owns)
+Each ****.oben file  in `.adds/Obenkyobo/vocab` is a Vocabulary sheet.<br/>.
+I encourage you to write your owns, searching for new words and writing sheets is also part of the learning process.
-To make your own, create a file and follow the same template as the default ones.
+To make your own sheet, create a file and follow the same template as the default ones.

-Each line should follow this format : `[fontType=hiragana][jp=いぬ][kanji=犬][trad=chien][learningScore=5]`
+Each line should follow this format : `[fontType=hiragana][jp=いぬ][kanji=犬][trad=dog][learningScore=5]`

 You can insert commentary line by having it start with a `#`.

-Possible values for fontType are `hiragana, katakana`, it will determine what fonts is used in Obenkyobo to display this entry.
+Possible values for fontType are `hiragana, katakana`, it will determine what font is used in Obenkyobo to display this entry's `jp` value.

-LearningScore value range [0;5], please note that the value is actually inversed from what is displayed in Obenkyobo.
-And the LearniningScore attribute of vocabulary sheets will be used when I'm done implementing vocabulary MCQ.
+LearningScore (LS)'s value ranges from 0 to 5, please note that the value is actually registered in the file is inversed from what is displayed in Obenkyobo.
+Therefore you should probably put 5 for each new Entry.

 If your file is misinterpreted in Obenkyobo, please make sure your text editor (notepad++, sublimeText, etc) is saving the file in UTF-8 format.

 ## Issues ?

 If you encounter any issues, please report them by either :
-- Creating a new Ticket on Github <a href="https://github.com/Aryetis/Obenkyobo/issues">here</a> describing your issue as precisely as possible, include the type of ereader your using and the log.txt at `/.adds/Obenkyobo/log.txt` (it erases itself at each launch, so don't restart Obenkyobo right after a crash)
+- Creating a new Ticket on Github <a href="https://github.com/Aryetis/Obenkyobo/issues">here</a> describing your issue as precisely as possible, include the type of ereader your using and the log.txt at `/.adds/Obenkyobo/log.txt` (it erases itself at each launch, so don't restart Obenkyobo right after a crash !
+Save the `log.txt` beforehand, thanks.)
 - Respond in Obenkyobo's MobileRead thread <a href="https://www.mobileread.com/forums/showthread.php?p=4162746">MobileRead thread</a> in the same way.